mmz33/mmz33.github.io/about.md

   I developed an Android carpooling application on a team for a Software Engineering course.

-- USAID Full Scholarship for undergraduate students at American University of Beirut, 2013
+- USAID Full Scholarship at American University of Beirut, 2013